pulp-platform/axi/doc/axi_lite_mailbox.md

 ### IRQP Register

 Interrupt request pending register.
-This read-only register holds the pending interrupts for this slave port.
+This read-only register holds the pending interrupts for this subordinate port.
 It is generated by the bitwise AND of the [IRQS](#irqs-register) and [IRQEN](#irqen-register) registers.
 An interrupt gets triggered by the OR of the bits of this register.

 | Bit(s)          | Name     | Access Type | Reset Value | Description                                                               |